 “All new business owners should take that class,” said Campbell.
 “It is the quintessential way to go.
 The connections you make inside the class are almost as important as the class itself.”

-Moreover, the business counselors at the NSBDC also assisted Campbell with several aspects of Buttsup Duck Designs.
+Moreover, the business advisors at the Nevada SBDC also assisted Campbell with several aspects of Buttsup Duck Designs.

 “Jake Carrico helped tremendously with our financials,” said Campbell.
 “He was an amazing resource.”